 - Don’t leave the holder for your GPS unit (or other hand held devices) visible as it may alert thieves that valuables may be stored in your car (e.g., glove box).

-- At home, light your driveway all night or park in a well-lit area near pedestrian traffic.
+- At home, install motion sensor lights, light your driveway all night or park in a well-lit area near a pedestrian traffic area.

 - After opening an automatic gate to underground parking, watch out for thieves waiting to slip inside.
 Wait for the gate to close behind you.